MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 5. Confirm your request and select **Try now**.

    :::image type="content" source="/defender/media/mdo-eval/4_mdo-trial-order.png" alt-text="The Try Now button in the Microsoft Defender portal" lightbox="/defender/media/mdo-eval/4_mdo-trial-order.png":::

+Your pilot using Microsoft 365 E5 trial licenses in your existing production tenant will let you keep any security settings and methods when the trial expires and you purchase equivalent licenses.

 ## Next step